Choosing a Snowboard

 Our guide to selecting and buying a snowboard.

 While length has some room for personal preference, snowboard width is directly tied to your foot size.
 Snowboarders with small feet need narrow snowboards; likewise, snowboarders with big feet need wide snowboards.
 Snowboard width is measured in either cm or mm and can be found in the snowboard's specifications under waist width.
 The best way to find the correct snowboard width is to stand on a board that is flat on the ground.
-When standing in your snowboarding position on the board, the toes and heels of your boots should be flush or slightly over the edges of the snowboard.
+When standing, the toes and heels of your boots should be flush or slightly over the edges of the snowboard.
 If you have too much 'overhang' you'll experience 'toe drag', if the board is too wide you'll struggle to apply pressure through the edges.

-Base - Bottom of the snowboard, which slides on the snow.
+Base - This is the bottom of the snowboard, that’s in contact with the snow.
 Snowboard bases are made in one of two ways: sintered or extruded.
 A sintered base is superior - it's more durable, faster and holds wax better than an extruded base.
 It's also more expensive and difficult to repair.
 If you're looking for high performance, go with a sintered base; for a snowboard on a budget, an extruded model will do.

-Camber - This is the gentle arch the board makes when you rest it on a flat surface.
-It's closely related to flex: the higher the camber, the more pressure the snowboard puts at the nose and tail.
-A flat camber indicates a board that is more suited to either freestyle of powder.
-Many boards now use a variety of 'rockered' shapes, which aim to make a board perform both on and off the groomed pistes.
+Profile/Bend - This is the gentle arch the board makes when you rest it on a flat surface.
+It's closely related to flex: the higher the camber, the more pressure the snowboard puts at the nose and tail and the more control and response you’ll get.
+A flat camber, is exactly that - flat.
+It’s a board profile that is more suited to either freestyle of powder, as its less ‘catchy’.
+Many boards now use a variety of rockered shapes, which aim to make a board perform both on and off the groomed pistes by raising the tips for more float.

 Flex Point - The flex point is located between the two bindings and is the point where the snowboard begins or ends its flex and allows for sidecut radius contact.